13 Coding Games for Kids

 10. Tynker

 Tynker is a self-serving online children’s programming course.
-This is a coding website for children designed to build their games, apps and learn how Minecraft mods can be programmed.
+This coding website is designed for children to build their games and apps and learn how Minecraft mods can be programmed.

 Tynker guides in both block programming and text-based approaches.